 Treating Lung Disease in Tampa

 Tampa is home to many progressive medical companies.
-One such medical treatment facility, the Lung Institute, is leading the new field of adult stem cell therapies for chronic lung disease.
+One such medical treatment facility, the Lung Institute, is leading the new field of adult cellular therapies for chronic lung disease.

-The Lung Institute uses only adult, autologous stem cells to treat people with chronic lung diseases.
-This means the stem cells are extracted from a patient’s body and then returned into the same patient.
+The Lung Institute uses only adult, autologous cells to treat people with chronic lung diseases.
+This means the cells are extracted from a patient’s body and then returned into the same patient.

-Lung diseases like chronic obstructive pulmonary disease (COPD), chronic bronchitis, emphysema, interstitial lung disease and pulmonary fibrosis can be treated with stem cells.
-The stem cells used at the Lung Institute are autologous and can be found in bone marrow and blood.
-Stem cells have the ability to self-renew and replicate, and are capable of forming any type of tissue or organ in the body.
+Lung diseases like chronic obstructive pulmonary disease (COPD), chronic bronchitis, emphysema, interstitial lung disease and pulmonary fibrosis can be treated with cells.
+The cells used at the Lung Institute are autologous and can be found in bone marrow and blood.
+Cells have the ability to self-renew and replicate, and are capable of forming any type of tissue or organ in the body.

-Venous Stem Cell Treatment – Some patients may undergo a venous stem cell treatment.
+Venous Cellular Treatment – Some patients may undergo a venous cellular therapy.
 This purely blood-derived treatment is a minimally invasive, outpatient procedure.